Otherwa/Otherwa/Readme.md

 Newbie Front-End Developer
 --------------------------

-I've been learning to code for 5 years, since I.T lectures in school from starting with HTML to , but have really found a passion for backend development...
+I've been learning to code for 5 years, since I.T lectures in school from starting with HTML, but have really found a passion for backend development...

 * 🌍  I'm based in Dombivili, Maharashtra
 * 🖥️  See my portfolio at [Init](http://otherwa.web.app)